Petite Dressing Tips That Will Make You Shine

 Tips for Shoes

-Types of shoes to avoid include platforms and bulky shoes.
+Other types of shoes to avoid include platforms and bulky shoes.
 Chunky heels and wedges also add too much bulk and draw your eye downward.
 If you must have a wedge shoe, get a thinner wedge to reduce visual heaviness.

-Sadly, gladiator and strappy sandals tend to work against petite interests – there are simply too many horizontal lines added to your legs, which cut off length visually.
+Lastly, gladiator and strappy sandals tend to work against petite interests – there are simply too many horizontal lines added to your legs, which cut off length visually.

 Tips for Boots

 Knee high boots are a gorgeous option that are fantastic for us petite gals!
 However, it is fraught with challenges.
 We must find a shaft height that hits right under the knee.
 But when you’ve got short legs, this is difficult.
 If you can find a boot with a shaft height under 15.5 inches, give it a try.
 If your petite body type has long legs, you may be able to get away with 16 inches.
 But if your legs are short, a 14-15 inch shaft would be better.
-Some brands that make knee high boots with this shorter shaft height include Duoboot, Taryn Rose, Naturalizer, Geox, Sole Society, and Born.

 Related Articles